Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Introduction

-Hence, we use unlabeled audio to improve the training of chord recognition and show that the accuracy gains are disproportionately concentrated on rare chord qualities.
-For this purpose, we propose a two-stage training pipeline (see Figure~\ref{fig:training_pipeline}).
-In the first stage, a pre-trained teacher model generates pseudo-labels for over 1,000 hours of diverse unlabeled audio, and a student model is trained solely on these pseudo-labels until convergence - without requiring any ground-truth annotations.
+To overcome these limitations, we experiment with two semi-supervised learning paradigms: \textit{pseudo-labeling}~\cite{Lee13} and \textit{knowledge distillation} (KD)~\cite{Hinton14}.
+Pseudo-labeling is a self-training technique where a pre-trained ``teacher'' model generates hard or soft target predictions on unlabeled audio, which serve as synthetic ground truth to train a ``student'' network~\cite{Lee13}.
+Knowledge distillation is a model regularization and compression framework wherein a student is optimized to match the full output probability distribution (soft logits) of a teacher model, transferring knowledge about inter-class relationships that hard annotations omit~\cite{Hinton14}.
+By combining these paradigms in a decoupled, two-stage pipeline (see Figure~\ref{fig:training_pipeline}), we train a student model that can match or exceed the teacher's capabilities.
+In the first stage, a pre-trained teacher model generates pseudo-labels for over 1,000 hours of diverse unlabeled audio, and a student model is trained solely on these pseudo-labels until convergence, without requiring any ground-truth annotations.
 In the second stage, when labeled data becomes available, the pseudo-label-trained student is continually trained on ground-truth labels.
-To prevent catastrophic forgetting \cite{French99} of the representations acquired in the first stage, we apply selective knowledge distillation (KD) from the teacher as a regularizer throughout the second stage.
+To retain the representations acquired in the first stage, we apply selective KD from the teacher as a regularizer throughout the second stage.

-Prior semi-supervised ACR methods \cite{Bortolozzo21,Li23_contrastive} require ground-truth labels from the outset and fuse pseudo-labeled and labeled data together in a single training.
-Our two-stage training approach decouples labeled and unlabeled data, making the training accessible even when labeled data is initially unavailable.
+Our two-stage training approach decouples labeled and unlabeled data, making the training viable even when labeled data is initially unavailable.
+When data collection is expensive, this offers a practical alternative by training a model entirely without labels at only a minor accuracy cost.
 Notably, open-weight pre-trained models are often more readily available than their training data, offering a practical way to leverage teacher knowledge without access to proprietary datasets.
+Additionally, we show that the accuracy gains are disproportionately concentrated on rare chord qualities.